Thomashighbaugh/Personal-Site/src/data/blog/portfolio_refresh.md

 ### Added Elements of New Design Trends

 In creating this site, I wanted to include some elements of the new design trends that I have come across and used in other projects.
 While neumorphism poses accessibility challenges, I have styled much of the site using the related design paradigm `glassmorphism` to give additional visual flare to the site's elements such as the menus and page content.
+This flare comes in the form of outlines around each menu and content box, as well as some transparency applied to each which I have carefully insured did not impact the readablity of the content.

 #### New SVG Background